chiefbiiko/bwt/README.md

 `peerPublicKey` can be specified to override a default peer public key and address a token to a specific party.

+In case of invalid inputs or any other exceptions `stringify` returns `null`, otherwise a `BWT` token.

 #### `parse(token: string, ...peerPublicKeys: PeerPublicKey[]): Contents`

 Parses a token.

 If `peerPublicKeys` consists of at least one peer public key, it takes precedence and any default peer public keys possibly passed when creating the parse function are ignored for verification of the `token`.

+In case of invalid inputs or any other exceptions `parse` returns `null`, otherwise a `BWT` header and body.

 ## Dear Reviewers